kgrep-org/kgrep/README.md

 ```

 You can then execute your native executable with: `./target/kgrep-1.0.0-SNAPSHOT-runner`

+Rename the `./target/kgrep-1.0.0-SNAPSHOT-runner` executable file to `kgrep` and add it to your PATH.

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.